-The good thing about Google My Business is it’s uncanny ability to target the perfect customer if you set it up correctly.
+The good thing about Google My Business Posts is it’s uncanny ability to target the perfect customer if you set it up correctly.

 To figure out the perfect buyer, marketers create buyer personas.
 Each persona is fictional, yet a highly accurate depiction of who your customers are.

 Demographic data are good starting points when developing personas, but numbers won’t tell the whole story.

 Quality content needs to apply to your core business, the local market, and your industry.

 Using relevant keywords in your content is a great way to boost your credibility as a trusted source of information.